jhenriquecampos/nestjs-app-todoapp/README.md

 ## MongoDB Integration

-Change properties <username> and <password> in file app.module.ts to use your MongoDB connection.
+Change properties &lt;username&gt; and &lt;password&gt; in file app.module.ts to use your MongoDB connection.